wp-plugins/folder-gallery/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://jalby.org/wordpress/donate/

-This plugin generates picture galleries from a folder using a shortcode.
+This plugin generates picture (or document) galleries from a folder using a shortcode.

 == Description ==

-This plugin creates picture galleries from a folder.
+This plugin creates picture (or document) galleries from a folder.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).

 Folder Gallery Plugin does not include any lightbox JS engine anymore.
 You have to install one or use a compatible lightbox plugin.
 See FAQ.

-To include a gallery in a post or a page, you have to use the following shortcode :
+To include a picture gallery in a post or a page, you have to use the following shortcode :

 	[foldergallery folder="local_path_to_folder" title="Gallery title"]

 For each gallery, a subfolder cache_[width]x[height] is created inside the pictures folder when the page is accessed for the first time.

+To include a document gallery or list, see FAQ.

-An Options page allow to set the default paramaters of the galleries :
+A Settings page allows to set the default paramaters of the galleries :

 * Lightbox JS Engine: Lightbox 2 (if installed), Fancybox 2 (if installed), Lightview 3 (if installed), Easy Fancybox Plugin (if available), Responsive Lightbox Plugin (if available) or none (default)
 * Display Thumbnails (thumbnails): all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery